 Transfer utilities

 Ideally, your utilities are never shut off — as can happen when you don’t pay the bill — the accounts are rather transferred to the new owner.
-Once you turn off your utilities, turning them back can take 24-48 hours minimum for some companies.
+Once you turn off your utilities, turning them back can take 24 to 48 hours minimum for some companies.
 A technician may need to come to your home to physically get things back up and running.

 Change your address and forward your mail

-If anything gets delivered to your house once the new owners are moved in, you may never get it back.
+If anything is delivered to your house once the new owners are moved in, you may never get it back.
 Update your address using the official USPS Change of Address website.
 Make sure you forward all of your mail ahead of time.
-It’s recommended to change your address at least two weeks before moving day.
+It’s recommended that you change your address at least two weeks before moving day.

 In addition, be sure to notify creditors, subscriptions, family, and friends of your new address.
 Say goodbye to neighbors and make sure your friends and family don’t show up at your old house on Thanksgiving!